ermlikeyeah/ermlikeyeah.github.io/_posts/2019-11-02-run-notes-2019-october.markdown

 I am going to try writing and publishing weekly run notes.
 Not sure if they’ll keep this format but for a month I think they’ll be a worthwhile exercise, especially with the cold and rain.
 Might give me the chance to reflect weekly and plan the next week a little more.
 Shall see.

 Try and finally get my weight under 13 stone.
 Finally.
 Please.
 Finally.
 The running’s not about losing weight but I have an inkling if I can shed another half a stone I can be doing 10km closer to 45 minutes without needing a drugs test.
+Waldeinsamkeit!

 Enjoy it still!